bbc/hive-ci/_documentation/08-07-glossary.md

 Device API
 : *Device API* is a Ruby library used by the runner to abstract device management functions.

+Execution Script
+: An *execution script* or *script* is a set of commands used as the foundation of a test in the hive scheduler.
+An execution script may be used by one or more projects.

 Hive
 : A *Hive* is a server running the Hive Runner software.